sytabaresa/kingly/README.md

 - conversion to plantUML : `toPlantUml :: FSM_Def -> PlantUml`.
-  - the resulting chain of characters can be pasted in [plantText](`https://www.planttext.com/`) or [planUML previewer](http://sujoyu.github.io/plantuml-previewer/) to get an automated graph representation.
+  - the resulting chain of characters can be pasted in [plantText](`https://www.planttext.com/`) or [plantUML previewer](http://sujoyu.github.io/plantuml-previewer/) to get an automated graph representation.
 Both will produce the exact same visual representation.
 - conversion to [online visualizer](https://github.com/brucou/state-transducer-visualizer) format
 (dagre layout engine) : for instructions, cf. github directory : `toDagreVisualizerFormat ::